 When you have winners in your portfolio that you plan to sell, you can lower your tax bill by selling losers that count against those winners.
 This practice of counting losers against winners to minimize your tax impact is called tax-loss harvesting.

 But if you have sold two positions, is your portfolio still diversified?
 Maybe not!
 And that’s why Betterment replaces the sold security with a similar one to ensure that your asset allocation is optimized.

-Capital losses can lower your ordinary taxable income by up to $3,000 annually, so it can be a significant savings, especially as time goes by.
+Capital losses can lower your ordinary taxable income by up to $3,000 annually, creating significant savings over time.

 TAX COORDINATED PORTFOLIOS

 How good is Betterment?
 Boosting after-tax returns in your taxable account via tax-loss harvesting is one thing but how do you minimize the impact of taxes across all your accounts, both retirement and taxable?

 That’s where tax-coordinated portfolios come into play.

 The idea in a nutshell is to put tax-inefficient assets into tax-efficient accounts and tax-efficient assets into tax-inefficient accounts.

 If that sounds like a brainteaser, here is the simple way of thinking about it.
 A municipal bond already enjoys tax advantages, so Betterment wouldn’t put it into a retirement account, such as an IRA, that already enjoys tax benefits.
 Instead, the municipal bonds would be placed into a regular taxable account that is less tax-efficient.